dmentre/re-demexp/spec/high-level-requirements.md

 REQ-SEC-1: A User must correspond to a unique physical person.
 A physical person must correspond to a unique User.

-REQ-SEC-2: Each User should be authenticated to use the demexp system.

-> Note: Is above requirement derived from REQ-SEC-1?

-REQ-SEC-3: Several kind of rights can be given or removed to a User:
+REQ-SEC-2: Several kind of rights can be given or removed to a User:

 * _Default rights_: rights to add new Questions and Responses, right to vote as User and Delegate on a Question;